barumau/pandunia/english/darse.md

 **mi darba ya.**
 = I hit it.

 In Pandunia all verbs are like that!
+For example,
+**mi yam pan**
-For example, **mi yam pang** can mean both "I eat bread" and "I ate bread", but usually only one or the other meaning makes sense in the context of the discussion.
+can mean both "I eat bread" and "I ate bread", but usually only one or the other meaning makes sense in the context of the discussion.
 For example when people talk about that morning's breakfast, the sentence tells about the past time.

-**mi yam pang a suba yam.**
+**mi yam pan an i suba yam.**
-= I ate bread for morning meal.
+= I ate bread for this breakfast.

 There are also specific time words.